71 – Things I Spend Money on to Run My Writing Business

 Canva – For years, I used Canva‘s free version to design social media graphics.
 A couple of years ago, I switched to Canva Pro ($12.99/month when paid monthly or $120/year, which equates to $9.99/month).
 The Pro version is definitely worth it.

-Canva has a video editor that is in Beta as of the time I’m recording this episode.
-I’ve heard that the video editor makes it much easier to create Reels and Stories for Instagram and Facebook.
+Canva has a video editor that I haven’t tried yet.
+But I have heard from friends that the video editor makes it much easier to create Reels and Stories for Instagram Facebook, Tiktok, YouTube, and more.
+My first project with the video editor will be to create a slideshow video.

 Ebook design – Affordable, easy-to-use software for designing lead magnets and ebooks.
 Designrr currently offers a $27 one-time fee.